derekblank/figures-of-peach/figures-of-peach.md

 ### You can't halve your cake and heat it, too
 > **Meaning: You can't have it both ways**
 >
->_Dates back to when people had to choose between having a full cake or having a hot cake_
+>_Dates back to when people had to choose between having a whole cake or having a hot cake_

-###  We can burn the British when we get there
+###  We'll burn that British when we get there
 > **Meaning: we'll handle that when it comes up**
 >
 >_Dates back to the Revolutionary War when they didn't know when battles would be fought_